juliasilge/supervised-ML-case-studies-course/slides/chapter4_01.md

 # ... with 5,012,270 more rows
 ```

-Notes: In this case study, we are going to spend a bit more effort on exploratory data analysis and you are going to create a tidy version of the survey data with one row per observation.
+Notes: In this case study, we are going to spend a bit more effort on exploratory data analysis.
+You are going to create a tidy version of the survey data with one row per observation.
 In the original way the data is structured, there is one row per respondent with a separate column for each answer.
-After you tidy the data, using the function gather(), you will have one row for each combination of respondent and question, a much longer and skinnier dataset.
+After you tidy the data, using the function [`gather()`](https://tidyr.tidyverse.org/reference/gather.html), you will have one row for each combination of respondent and question, a much longer and skinnier dataset.
 This kind of tidy data structure is well suited to exploratory data analysis.

 ---

 # Let's practice!

-Notes: Let's go learn something about Catholic nuns in the 1960s.
+Notes: Let's go learn something about Catholic nuns in the 1960s. 😳